 Remember - when choosing or widening a set of rear wheels, buy them or have them made so they'll set as close as possible to the tractor frame.
 This will allow for a narrow wheel base width on the rear because it's hard to guide a tractor with one's body weight when the rear wheels set out a lot.
 The reason for this is if a tractor starts heading toward the boundary line, one would need to shift their body weight or lean less with [rear] tires that set inward or closer together.
 Narrowing of the fenders may need to be done in order to position the wheels close as possible to the frame.
 That way, the operator can lean less.
 Move and reweld the centers in steel wheels if necessary to accomplish this.

 To move or relocate the centers in steel wheels...

 What does "offset" of the wheel mean?

 The offset of a wheel is where the center section is positioned in the wheel.
-If a 12" diameter x 12" wide wheel has a 4" x 8" offset, this means that the center is positioned or measured 4" from the backside and 8" from the front side (where the valve stem is located on most wheels).
+If a 12" diameter x 12" wide wheel have a 4" x 8" offset, this means that the center is positioned or measured 4" from the backside and 8" from the outer side.
 This particular offset positions the wheels outward from the tractor frame, for a wider track width, and used with external/axle disc brakes.
 But the 6" x 6" wheels are centered and not offset.
 The center section is positioned or measured 6" from the backside and 6" from the outer side.
 This positions the wheels closer to the frame of the tractor for a narrow and track width, and can be used with an internal brake (IH Cub Cadet garden tractor).

-Using Aluminum Wheels On A Cub Cadet That's Equipped With External Brakes -
+Using Aluminum Wheels On A Cub Cadet Garden Tractor That's Equipped With External Brakes -

 How to Weld the Flat Steel to the Drop-Center Section of the Wheel Halves: